-With a heart for Jesus Christ, First United Methodist Church of Wetumpka comes together as a family of God.
+With a heart for Jesus Christ, First Methodist Church Wetumpka comes together as a family of God.
 Our purpose is to welcome and win our community to Jesus Christ.
 By encouraging spiritual growth, and fostering Christian fellowship, we give glory and praise to our God.

 Loving God.
 Loving People.